Dead or Alive 5 Last Round: Reception

-The game received generally positive reviews.
+The game received mixed to average reviews according to the review aggregation websites GameRankings and Metacritic.
+OpenCritic determined that 36% of critics recommended the game.
 Reviewers such as Brian Shea from Game Informer, Blake Peterson from Game Revolution, Chris Dunlap from Gaming Age, Ernest Lin from PlayStation Universe, Simon Miller from X-One, and Ken McKown from ZTGD recommended this "great" and "incredibly accessible" fighting game with much content for those who did not get Ultimate or just never played a Dead or Alive game before, and to try out the free version first in case of a doubt.
 Hardcore Gamers Adam Beck endorsed Dead or Alive 5 Last Round for those "looking for a fun, over-the-top fighter with a lot of charm," even as he criticized it for how "the few new additions are far from compelling and there are some unfortunate bugs at launch."

 During the 19th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Dead or Alive 5 for "Fighting Game of the Year".

 The PS4 and Xbox One versions of the game have sold more than 35,000 physical copies in Japan within the first week after its release.
+After the first four months, Dead or Alive 5 Last Round across all three platforms sold over 330,000 copies worldwide.
+By mid-2015, the accumulative sales of the standard Dead or Alive 5, 5 Ultimate and 5 Last Round combined totaled over 1.5 million copies worldwide.

-After first six months, the game's free-to-play versions on all three console platforms have been downloaded by four million users worldwide.
+After the first six months, the free-to-play versions on all platforms have been downloaded by four million users worldwide.
 The number of downloads crossed six million by April 2016.
 By January 2017, the total had reached 8 million, exceeding 9 million by July 2017 and 10 million by September 2017.
 It got to 11 million by June 2018, and 12 million by January 2019.